 My final thoughts:

 My formula for list building is very classic.
-I give people value and a good reason to sign up.
+I give people value and a good reason to sign up (why this is important).
 Usually high value information that answers their questions and gives them solutions to their problems is what works best, but at no point in time during the beginning stages do I try to sell them anything.

 I believe value and trust must be earned first.
 I have to be an authority in their eyes and the work that needs to be put to make that happen isn’t something that I see within RFM.
 I feel that it actually does the opposite.

 You can totally give people GREAT value in addition to the formula, but I just feel that them signing up to other places is going to take away from them being focused only on you, which can have a negative impact.